openshift/source-to-image/go/README.md

          --dir="tempdir": Directory where generated Dockerfiles and other support scripts are created -e, --env="": Specify an environment var NAME=VALUE,NAME2=VALUE2,...
      -r, --ref="": Specify a ref to check-out
-     -s, --scripts="": Specify a URL for the assemble and run scripts -R, --runtime="": Set the runtime image to use -U, --url="unix:///var/run/docker.sock": Set the url of the docker socket to use --verbose=false: Enable verbose output
+     -s, --scripts="": Specify a URL for the assemble, run, and save-artifacts scripts -R, --runtime="": Set the runtime image to use -U, --url="unix:///var/run/docker.sock": Set the url of the docker socket to use --verbose=false: Enable verbose output